 Research degrees are available to study on-campus or through distance learning.

-The quickest and most efficient way to apply for this course is to apply online.
-This way, you can also track your application throughout the process.
+The quickest and most efficient way to apply for this course is to apply online using the link below.
+This way, you can also track your application at each stage of the process.